Outpatient Diabetes & Nutrition Education Clinic

 Managing diabetes can be difficult.
 Diet is the most important factor in any diabetes treatment plan, but ongoing medical care and lifestyle changes also are needed in most cases.
 To help, UAB Medicine operates an Outpatient Diabetes & Nutrition Education Clinic for people with diabetes and related conditions.

-Offered at The Kirklin Clinic of UAB Hospital and at the Whitaker Clinic of UAB Hospital, our clinic is staffed by registered and licensed dietitians and certified diabetes care and education specialists.
+Offered at The Kirklin Clinic of UAB Hospital, the Whitaker Clinic of UAB Hospital, and the UAB Medicine Clinics at UAB Medical West, our clinic is staffed by registered and licensed dietitians and certified diabetes care and education specialists.
 It offers interactive group classes as well as individual appointments.
 Education and instruction on insulin administration, using an insulin pump, and continuous glucose meters also are available.
 We provide services for patients age 18 and up.
 Interpreters are available for those who do not speak English.

 In addition to helping with diabetes, we can educate and assist you in managing a variety of other conditions and medical issues, including: